-Commissioner Cuevas has an LLB from the National Autonomous University of Mexico, Institution where he specialized in Constitutional and Administrative Law, and a Masters in Law program.
-He also holds a Master in Public Administration from the John F. Kennedy School of Government at Harvard Kennedy School.
+He has a bachelor degree in Law from “Universidad Nacional Autónoma de México” (UNAM), where he also obtained a specialty in Constitutional and Administrative Law and a Master in Law.
+He holds a Master in Public Administration from the John F. Kennedy School of Government of Harvard University.

 Arturo Robles Rovalo is a Commissioner at the Federal Institute of Telecommunications in Mexico.

 Dr Robles previously worked for European telecommunications operators – such as Airtel-Vodafone in Spain – in areas related to strategic development and technological evolution, and for global consultancy firms specialized in technological, economic and political-regulatory analysis of multinational projects in telecommunications and information technologies.
 In addition, he was Senior Consultant at Détente Group for the deployment, evaluation, policymaking and international coordination of satellite systems for national security.
 In 2015, he started working at the Federal Telecommunications Institute as Deputy General Director for Prospective.